How to Get MC & DOT Numbers and Activate Your Trucking Authority

 Get Your Free Guide

-How Much Does It Cost to Get Your Own Authority?
+How Much Does it Cost to Get Your

 The FMCSA charges $300 to file the paperwork and get your authority issued.
 This includes your MC and DOT Numbers.
-To reinstate authority, you’re looking at $80, and if you need to change the name on your paperwork, that costs $14.
+Additionally, if you want to to reactivate your authority, that costs $80, and if you need to change the name on your paperwork, that costs $14.

 If you want active authority, you’ll have to spend significantly more.
 We’ve put together some estimates for what it costs to start a trucking company including other filing and registration fees, insurance down payments, and taxes.